AnirbanBanik1998/Cleanup/README.md

 ## Steps

-* Clone the repository
+* Clone the repository.
-* Go to the cloned folder
+* Go to the cloned folder.
-* Run _python3 cleanup.py_
+* Run **python3 clean_gui.py** to start the GUI.
-* Give the path name as any path which u require to scan for cleanup
+* Give the path name as any path which you require to scan for cleanup.

 The program is still under development...so any kind of contributions are welcome.